 Propranolol (By mouth)

-Treats high blood pressure, angina, uneven heartbeat, and tremors, and prevents migraine headaches.
-Also treats proliferating infantile hemangioma.
+Treats high blood pressure, angina, and atrial fibrillation (uneven heartbeat).
+Also prevents migraine headaches and treats tremors and proliferating infantile hemangioma.
 This medicine is a beta-blocker.

 When This Medicine Should Not Be Used

 Long Acting Capsule, Liquid, Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - Extended-release capsule: Take at bedtime.
 This medicine may be taken with or without food, but always take it the same way each time.